apache/superset/RELEASING/README.md

-In addition, we recommend using the [`cherrytree`](https://pypi.org/project/cherrytree/) tool for automating cherrypicking, as it will help speed up the release process.
+In addition, we recommend using the [`cherrytree`](https://pypi.org/project/cherrytree/) tool for automating cherry picking, as it will help speed up the release process.
 To install `cherrytree` and other dependencies that are required for the release process, run the following commands:

 ```bash